 Cannabis laws vary from state to state.
 If you do have an encounter with law enforcement, it will help to know about the local, state, and federal regulations on your possession of marijuana.
 Following the laws may not prevent an arrest, but they can help make your case an easy one to dismiss if it gets to court.
 Some steps you can take to prevent confrontation in terms of growing or possessing medical marijuana (or using recreationally) include remaining far from “sensitive use” areas like schools and daycare facilities, and avoiding the presence of firearms or weapons if you’ve been confronted.
 When you are medicating, it is best to hide the distinctive scent of marijuana by refraining from using near windows, in plain sight, or in public.
 It is especially important not to medicate and drive, as the laws governing DUI convictions include being under the influence of marijuana while operating a vehicle.
 If your neighbors don’t share your opinions about cannabis use, it’s probably a good idea to medicate in a way that doesn’t permeate their lifestyle.
 That means keeping the smell contained and making sure any plants are not easily visible.
 When you are at the airport and have marijuana with you, try to carry small amounts and try not to attract attention to yourself in security lines.
 Empty your water bottles and be cooperative.
 Agents are usually not interested in busting someone unless they seem to be a threat.
 These preventions should make it less likely that you will encounter police while medicating or carrying marijuana from one destination to the next.

 If you are confronted, however, you need to get legal representation immediately.
-Deaton Law Firm provides aggressive and confidential representation that will protect your rights and provide the best possible outcome for your situation.
+The criminal defense lawyer at Deaton Law Firm provides aggressive and confidential representation that will protect your rights and provide the best possible outcome for your situation.
 Don’t hesitate to call them for help during a run in with cannabis law.